Facebook page with fake video

 Some of the fake video titles include headlines like “Shocking Video: Malaysian Airlines missing flight MH370 found at sea”, “Malaysian Airplane MH370 Already Found.
 Shocking Video Release Today by CNN”, and “Plane has been spotted somewhere near Bermuda triangle.
 Shocking videos released today on CNN news.”

 When unsuspecting visitors go to watch the video, they’re prompted to complete a survey.
 The survey may look genuine, but it’s designed to access Facebook profile data.
 This gives criminals access to personal details in profiles, giving them the information needed to conduct further scams or sell personal information to data brokers.
-Some of the fake news stories and videos redirect visitors to websites that download malware or prompt visitors to share the malicious link in order to watch the video, spreading the false stories even faster.
+Some of the fake news stories and videos redirect visitors to websites that download Malware: A generic term for a software that is designed to disable or otherwise damage computers, networks and computer systems LookingGlass Cyber (n) - another type of cold that can destroy a computer by latching on to destroy other programs. or prompt visitors to share the malicious link in order to watch the video, spreading the false stories even faster.

 As is usually the case in events like this, scams and fake stories will continue to spread and proliferate, particularly fundraising scams, articles purporting to have news or videos from the victims.
 When in doubt, check reputable websites and news sources first, and encourage friends and family who aren’t as security-savvy to do the same.